top of page

 It was just one of those things people in banking like to do.
 It sounds condescending and insensitive, but you pretty much got to have thick skin in order to survive.

+Investment banking isn't just about getting through the gruelling late nights and delivering on the number crunching.
 It was also about the harsh and toxic environment that one has to be prepared to put up with for many years to come.

 No shortcuts, no straight paths.